 Spouses of L-1 visa holders may apply for work authorization with USCIS to work in US without restriction.

 One of the privileges of the L1 visa, as opposed to many other nonimmigrant visas, is that it is a ‘dual intent’ visa.
 In other words, under the terms of the L-1 visa, the L-1 visa holder may apply for a Green Card and become a permanent resident without jeopardizing his/her L-1 visa status or their visa applications from a U.S. consular office abroad.
+Another advantage is that visa numbers are almost always current if apply for Green card through EB-1C category.
+This means that the L1 visa holder will not have to wait for visa numbers to become available before applying Adjustment of Status (I-485) and receiving a Green Card.

 For more information on L Visa, please refer on one of the following topics below: